 African Methodist Episcopal Church | South Carolina Public Radio

-“A” is for African American Episcopal Church.
-The African American Episcopal Church [AME] is the oldest African American denomination in the country.
-In 1817, after whites in Charleston to control their worship, 4,000 black Methodistsmembers led to the mass exodus of 4,367 organized themselves into an AME congregation—the second-largest in the denomination and its southernmost branch.
+“A” is for the African Methodist Episcopal Church.
+The African Methodist Episcopal Church [A.M.E.] is the oldest African American denomination in the country.
+In 1817, the efforts of white Methodists in Charleston to control the activities of black church members led to the mass exodus of 4,367 black Methodists from the church.
+The following year, these black Methodists organized themselves into an A.M.E. congregation—the second-largest in the denomination and its southernmost branch.
 Following the Denmark Vesey conspiracy, the church was demolished and its membership dispersed.
-In 1863 the denomination returned to South Carolina and became a major presence in the state.
+In 1863, the denomination returned to South Carolina and became a major presence in the state.
 Church leaders used their offices to articulate community grievances and to protest against lynching and racial discrimination.
-Today the African American Episcopal Church in South Carolina uses its resources to address a wide range of social issues and problems including health-care disparities and affordable housing.
+Today the African Methodist Episcopal Church in South Carolina uses its resources to address a wide range of social issues and problems including health-care disparities and affordable housing.